santigimeno/node-x11-prop/README.md

        4 - For _XSETTINGS_SETTINGS: { serial: integer, setting1 : { type:
                                       integer, serial: integer, value: {}}, ... }
            See: https://github.com/sidorares/x11-xsettings
-null_terminated : (only for string properties) if true, the strings will be null terminated.
+null_terminated : (optional AND only for string properties) if true, the strings will be null terminated.
-                  Otherwise, they will be null separated
+                  Otherwise, they will be null separated.
 ```
 ### Get property